mastercljohnson/Application_Sequencing/README.md

 # Application_Sequencing

+*Update check out the hash version for improved runtime

 This code was written in the Jupyter notebook, and in python The file code which has the relevant FINAL DRAFT is StanApp.ipynb